 We strongly recommend that you enable this email because if you don’t then your customers might not even realize that their payments to your school are not being authorized by their bank.
 The purpose of this email is to remind them that a transaction is pending and they need to authorize it in order to keep having access to the courses/content of your school.

 How to edit the SCA-related text

 The popups used for the SCA contain some text which you may customize.
 LearnWorlds already provides the default English text.
 However, if you have a different language set up in your school then you may want to translate those strings to your language of choice.

-In order to edit the SCA-related text navigate to Settings → School language → Site Language and while the Account option is selected in the dropdown menu you can translate the last 7 strings.
+In order to edit the SCA-related text navigate to Settings → School language → Site Language and while the Account option is selected in the dropdown menu you can translate the highlighted 7 strings.